 - Endlessly adaptable: Once you learn the base ratio, any fruit works — watermelon, pineapple, cantaloupe, strawberries, mango, even cucumber.

-- Balance: A touch of lime juice and a pinch of salt helps round out the fruit mixture and brings out natural sweetness.
+- Balance: A touch of lime juice and a pinch of salt help round out the fruit mixture and bring out natural sweetness.

 Base formula (for any flavor)